 The diagnosis works on the basis that if your symptoms are reduced on the medication then you do have ADHD.

-But then researchers now know that the same medication improves concentration and productivity in adults without ADHD, making diagnosis somewhat problematic.
+However, researchers now know that the same medication improves concentration and productivity in adults without ADHD, making diagnosis somewhat problematic.

 Quite simply, due to the stresses of modern life, many of us experience symptoms that mirror those of ADHD sufferers from time to time, such as: